camgitblame/txt2sc/website/README.md

 The build is minified and the filenames include the hashes.\
 Your app is ready to be deployed!

-### Deployment to GitHub Pages
+### Deployment

 To deploy to text2scene.github.io:

 1. Build the project: `npm run build`
-2. Deploy to GitHub Pages using your preferred method
-3. The site will be available at https://text2scene.github.io
+2. The site will be available at https://text2scene.vercel.app/

 ## Project Structure